Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 #   return arg1 + arg2
 # ---------------------------------------------
 ```
-We invited version control systems like git and mercurial so that we don't have to worry about losing code.
+We invented version control systems like git and mercurial so that we don't have to worry about losing code.
 If you care so much about losing your function in the above example, we'd suggest deleting it, make a commit and tagging that commit for easier retrieval.
 Just don't leave it hanging around.

 ### 1.2.
-Cyclomatic Complexity
+Complexity

+Look for and evaluate the necessity of the introduced complexity in the proposed changeset.
+We also have standardized metrics we can easily approximate when evaluating for complexity i.e. cyclomatic complexity being one of such metrics.

 Wikipedia's definition of [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) is *"Cyclomatic complexity is a software metric (measurement), used to indicate the complexity of a program.
 It is a quantitative measure of the number of linearly independent paths through a program's source code."*